whyliuxing/reverse-engineering-journal/README.md

 * Set command can be used to set temporary variable or change value in register
   + For example to set the zero flag in EFLAGS, set a temporary variable: set $ZF = 6.
 Use that variable to set the bit in EFLAGS that corresponds to zero flag: set $eflags |= (1 << $ZF)

-## *SEH: Structured Exception Handlers (3/5/2017)*
-* 32-bit Windows' mechanism for handling exceptions.
-SEH chain is a list of exception handlers within a thread
-* Each handler can choose to handle the exception or pass to the next one.
-If the exception made it to the last handler, it is an unhandled exception
-* FS segment register points to the Thread Environment Block (TEB).
-The first element of TEB is a pointer to the SEH chain
-* SEH chains is a linked list of data structures called EXCEPTION_REGISTRATION records
-* struct _EXCEPTION_REGISTRATION {
-  DWORD prev;
-  DWORD handler;
-  };
-* To add our own exception handler:
-  + push handler
-  + push fs:[0]
-  + mov fs:[0], esp

 ## *IDA Tips (4/1/2017)*
 * __Import Address Table (IAT)__: shows you all the dynamically linked libraries' functions that the binary uses.
 Import Address Table is important for a reverser to understand how the binary is interacting with the OS.
 To hide APIs call from displaying in the import table, a programmer can dynamically resolve the API
   + How to find dynamically resolved APIs: get the binary's function trace (e.g. hybrid-analysis (Windows sandbox), ltrace).
 If any of the APIs it called is not in the import table, then that API is dynamically resolved.
 Once you find a dynamically resolved API, you can place a breakpoint on the API in IDA's debugger view (go to Module windows, find the shared library the API is under, click on the library and another window will open showing all the available APIs, find the API that you are interested in, and place a breakpoint on it) and then step back through the call stack to find where it's called in user code after execution pauses at that breakpoint